juliasilge/supervised-ML-case-studies-course/slides/chapter3_07.md

 14         imiss_n_2016 -0.44161183 0.09003981 -4.904628 9.360434e-07
 ```

-Notes: If you look at what these survey questions are, you'll see that when a respondent thinks that crime is an important issue, tabulated in the column imiss_a_2016, they are less likely to vote but when a respondent thinks that infrastructure improvements are an important issue, the column imiss_n_2016, they are more likely to vote.
+Notes: If you look at what these survey questions are, you'll see that when a respondent thinks that crime is an important issue, tabulated in the column `imiss_a_2016`, they are less likely to vote but when a respondent thinks that infrastructure improvements are an important issue, the column `imiss_n_2016`, they are more likely to vote.

 ---

 # Let's build some models!

-Notes: Now that you have explored your data and have some understanding of it, it's time to move into preparing for machine learning.
+ ✨Notes: Now that you have explored your data and have some understanding of it, it's time to move into preparing for machine learning.